 Why Alice James Books?

 AJB interns play an important role in the continued success of Alice James Books.
-The collaberation of interns, staff, volunteers, and cooperative members makes the press a true accomplishment of team values and effort.
-Interns gain valuable experience in many aspects of publishing through understanding of the day-to-day operations and business practices at AJB, from knowledge of computer programs such as Adobe InDesign, Photoshop, Dreamweaver, and internet applications to knowledge of editorial, marketing, sales, publicity, design, production, and fund-raising practices.
-AJB staff members provide lots of one-on-one guidance— support that is very rare in standard publishing internships.
+The collaboration of interns, staff, volunteers, and board members makes the press a true accomplishment of team values and effort.
+Interns gain valuable experience in many aspects of business and publishing through understanding of the day-to-day operations and business practices at AJB, from knowledge of computer programs such as Adobe InDesign, Photoshop, and internet applications to knowledge of editorial, marketing, sales, publicity, design, production, and fund-raising practices.
+AJB staff members provide lots of one-on-one mentorship— support that is very rare in most publishing houses.

 Who We Are

-Alice James Books is a nationally acclaimed non-profit cooperative poetry press.
+Alice James Books is an independent poetry press.
 We are named for Alice James, sister of William and Henry James, whose fine journal and gift for writing went unrecognized during her lifetime.
-AJB was founded in 1973 by five women and two men, with the objective of starting a press that gives women’s literature better representation and involves authors in the publishing process.
+AJB was founded in 1973 by five women and two men, with the objective of starting a press that gives women’s writing better representation and involves authors in the publishing process.
 While Alice James Books has a strong history of publishing women’s poetry, we encourage submissions from all interested poets.

 The Small Press

-The cooperative has grown tremendously into a national community of poets.
-Many of our poets participate or have participated as past collective members.
+AJB has grown tremendously into a national community of poets.
+Many of our poets participate or have participated as editorial board members.
 Our poets have been recipients of the Amy Lowell Poetry Traveling Scholarship, the American Book Award, The Kingsley Tufts Poetry Prize, The Kate Tufts Poetry Prize, The Lenore Marshall Poetry Prize, The Nation/Discovery Prize, The Rona Jaffe Foundation Award, and Guggenheim, Laanan Foundation, and NEA Fellowships.
-Many Alice James Books authors are nationally renowned, including Jane Kenyon, Donald Revell, Jean Valentine, Fanny Howe, Brian Turner, and B.H.
+Many Alice James Books authors are nationally renowned, including Jamaal May, Shara McCallum, Jane Mead, Jane Kenyon, Donald Revell, Jean Valentine, Fanny Howe, Brian Turner, and B.H.
 Fairchild.
-Recent Alice James Books titles have been reviewed in The New York Times Sunday Book Review, The New Yorker, Bark,, Slate, Boston Globe, L.A.
-Times, Library Journal, Poetry
+Recent Alice James Books titles have been reviewed in The New York Times, The New Yorker, Publishers Weekly, Boston Globe, L.A.
+Times, Library Journal, and Poetry.

-For more information, call Alice James Books at 207.778.7071 or email our managing editor, Meg Willing at firstname.lastname@example.org.
+Applications are accepted on a rolling basis.
+For more information, please call Alice James Books at 207.778.7071 or email our Editorial Assistant, Darrian Church at alicejamesEA@alicejamesbooks.org.